cratekube/cratekube/docs/Development.md

 During the code-level design phase you may find that the original Architecture requires modification, this is normal.
 Simply update the Architecture section and open another PR for it as part of your design.

 ##  Automated Testing
 The CrateKube project follows a Test-Driven Development approach for creating components.
 When creating a brand new component we prefer that tests are written first and submitted as an indepedent PR.
-This will ensure that the new components design is well defined and fully developed prior to implementation.
+This will ensure that the new component's design is well defined and fully developed prior to implementation.
 When opening a PR just for tests the @PendingAnnotation can be added to those tests that will fail until the implementation is complete.

+Our Groovy microservices use the [Spock](http://spockframework.org/spock/docs/1.3/index.html) test framework.

 When making changes to an existing components, we still ask that tests are written prior to implementation but it is not necessary to submit them in a separate PR.